 Any food we stockpile for survival must be packaged to survive the worst.
 After all, there’s a pretty good chance that it will, before it is used.
 If not properly packaged to last 20 years, then it may not even be usable when we need it.
+Let’s explore how to do food packaging for long-term storage.

 But little of the food that’s in our grocery stores is actually packaged to last that long.
 Even that which is might be a bit questionable.
 I say that, because even canned food, which will usually last for decades, can go bad.
 The US Marines leaned this in World War II, when pallets of canned food got caught in torrential rain in the Pacific.
 First the cardboard boxes became soggy and fell apart, then the glue holding the labels on the can dissolved, leaving a bunch of unlabeled cans of who knew what?